-One of the main purposes why email marketing software was developed is automation.
-These tools allow you to automate your campaigns instead of sending them manually each time.
-Moreover, automation also refers to predefined, action-triggered workflows you can implement, for example, once a customer clicks on a link and gets a signup form.
+One of the main reasons why email marketing software was developed is automation.
+These tools allow you to automate your emails instead of sending them out manually.

-MailChimp offers a generous package of automations.
-You can easily understand and implement them by paying attention to the multiple triggers you can choose from (eg. upon receiving and opening an email or after the customer fails to open an email for a certain period).
-However, this platform’s automation builder is not extremely flexible, so you will have to adapt your strategy to the existing pre-defined flows.
+MailChimp offers a generous package for automation.
+You can easily implement them by choosing multiple triggers.
+However, Mailchimp’s automation builder is not very flexible.
+You will have to adapt your strategy to the existing pre-defined flows.

-ActiveCampaign is probably one of the best email campaign management tools on the market in terms of automations.
-This software provides you a wide variety of automated options you can choose from.
-However, the great benefit you enjoy in terms of automations is flexibility.
-The drag-and-drop automation builder allows you to define your flows as you please and combine different triggers.
+ActiveCampaign is probably one of the best email campaign management tools on the market in terms of automation.
+This software provides a wide variety of automated options you can choose from and a flexible automation-building process.
+The drag-and-drop automation builder allows you to define your flows as you combine different triggers.
 Moreover, since it has an integrated CRM, ActiveCampaign can also help you automate sales actions.

-Thanks to its flexibility, ActiveCampaign is the winner because well-targeted workflows allow you to engage customers easier.
+Thanks to its flexibility, ActiveCampaign is the winner because the well-targeted workflows allow you to engage with customers easier.

 MailChimp Design Options

-With MailChimp, you get approximately 100 email themes for different email types; newsletters, eCommerce, notifications etc. This is more than enough to get you started, especially if you’ve got little time on your hands to create campaigns from scratch.
+With MailChimp, you get approximately 100 email themes for different email types; newsletters, eCommerce, notifications, etc. This is more than enough to get you started, especially if you’ve got little time on your hands.
 The vast majority of these templates are mobile responsive and quite attractive.
-Also, you get the chance to customize their layouts with the colors or images you want.
+You also get the chance to customize the layouts with the colors or images you want.

 ActiveCampaign Design Options

 ActiveCampaign also boasts a series of beautiful email templates.
-Yet, their offer is more limited and only gets to 30 templates.
-However, most of them are quite appealing and easy to use thanks to the flexible content blocks system.
-Moreover, you can also easily import and use other templates in your dashboard
+Yet, their offer is more limited, and you only get up to 30 templates.
+However, most of them are quite appealing and easy to use, thanks to the flexible content blocks system.
+Moreover, you can also easily import and use other templates in your dashboard.

-Given its wider choice of options, and the fact that this always comes in handy, especially if you’re constantly creating new campaigns, we opt for MailChimp this time.
+Given its wider choice of options, we opt for MailChimp this time.

 List Segmentation and Management